Aer Lingus: First Ryanair takeover bid (2006)

 On 5 October 2006, Ryanair launched a bid to buy Aer Lingus.
 Ryanair CEO Michael O'Leary said the move was a "unique opportunity" to form an Irish airline.
 The "new" airline would carry over 50 million passengers a year.
 Ryanair said it had bought a 16% stake in Aer Lingus and was offering €2.80 for the remaining shares, a premium over the €2.20 the shares were trading for.
 The firm was trading at €1.13bn but Ryanair's offer valued it at €1.48bn.
 On the same day Aer Lingus rejected Ryanair's takeover bid.
 On 5 October 2006, Ryanair confirmed it had raised its stake to 19.2%, and said it had no problem in the Irish Government keeping its 28.3%.
 The Irish Times reported that the Government would possibly seek judgement from the courts, and referral to competition authorities in Dublin – although this would be automatic under European regulation, as the combined group would control 78% of the Dublin – London passenger air traffic.

-On 29 November 2006, Ryanair confirmed it had taken its stake to 26.2%.
+On 29 November 2006, Ryanair confirmed it had increased its stake to 26.2%.

-On 21 December 2006, Ryanair announced it was withdrawing its bid for Aer Lingus, with the intent of pursuing another bid soon after the European Commission finishes investigating the bid.
-The EC has been concerned that the takeover would reduce consumer choice and increase fares.
+On 21 December 2006, Ryanair announced it was withdrawing its bid for Aer Lingus, intending to pursue another bid soon after the European Commission finished investigating the bid.
+The EC had been concerned that the takeover would reduce consumer choice and increase fares.

 On 27 June 2007, the European Commission announced its decision to block the bid on competition grounds saying the two airlines controlled more than 80% of all European flights to and from Dublin Airport.

 Cross border expansion

 On 7 August 2007, the airline announced that it would establish its first base outside the Republic of Ireland at Belfast International Airport in Northern Ireland.
 Services from Belfast International commenced in December 2007.
 As of July 2008, the airline had three Airbus A320 aircraft based at the airport, serving eleven European destinations.
-Significantly, this move restored the Belfast International to London Heathrow Airport link and Aer Lingus cooperated with its codeshare partner British Airways on this route to connect with BA's network at Heathrow.
+Significantly, this move restored the Belfast International to London Heathrow link and Aer Lingus cooperated with its codeshare partner British Airways on this route to connect with BA's network at Heathrow.
 To do so, the airline discontinued its Shannon-Heathrow service, a move that generated political controversy in the west of Ireland, particularly as the Shannon-London route was still profitable.
 The airline predicted that this move would add one million additional passengers annually.
 The Shannon to Heathrow service has since been reinstated.

 After five years at Belfast International Airport, Aer Lingus announced on 19 July 2012 that it would be moving its operations to George Best Belfast City Airport.
 The airline transferred its Belfast – London Heathrow flights to there, and also announced the operation of a thrice-daily London Gatwick service (no longer operated), and on 31 March 2013, launched services to Faro and Málaga.
-Aer Lingus based 2 aircraft in Belfast City Airport for the Winter 2012–2013 season and a third aircraft arrived for the Summer 2013 season.
+Aer Lingus based two aircraft in Belfast City Airport for the Winter 2012–2013 season and a third aircraft arrived for the Summer 2013 season.